BunnyLuwang/Patient-centric-drug-analysis-and-selection-withML/README.md

 4. Model Training - Applied supervised ML classification techniques.
 Split data into training and testing sets

+5. Class Imbalance management - Use of SMOTE to handle class imbalance for better Modeling

-5. Evaluation - Measured performance using accuracy and other metrics.
+6. Evaluation - Measured performance using accuracy and other metrics.
 Compared predictions with actual drug labels

 ## Results